 It is my opinion that the military arts of pugilism are weapon forms, their original intent being not for sport but to practice the art of destroying the enemy with a weapon.
 As there are many types of weapon, so to there are many methods of pugilism.
 Regardless of ones opinion there are two primary divisions of Pugilism from which spring forth many methods

 Soft Fist - which might be divided into three main categories

 2. Pai Kua

-3. Tai Chi Chuan - which might be divided into three major systems: Chen; Yang; and Wu; each representing dozens of styles of Tai Chi.
+3. Tai Chi Chuan - might be divided into three major systems: Chen; Yang; and Wu; each representing dozens of styles of Tai Chi.

 branches.
-The two main catagories are:
+The two main categories are:

 1. South Shaolin

 2. North Shaolin

 Wrestling and grappling arts are not suited for battle, but are best suited for practice within the civilian population.
 This is in accordance with the war strategies of Sun Tzu; and as espoused by Miyamoto Musashi thus "Do not permit yourself to grapple with the enemy, for this becomes a contest of strength and may prevent you from performing with conviction to slay the enemy with one strike."